 1- Plan out for purchases

-I know longer buy things willy nilly.
+I know longer buy things willy nilly because I’ve made it a mission to remove impulse buying from my spending routine.
 If I want something bad enough, I start adding a sinking fund for it and save it until I can pay for it in cash.
 I promise, 99% of the items we want aren’t going to go anywhere if we don’t buy them right now.
 So, we can take our time and save the money and buy it at our own pace.

 I tell my kids to save their money for things they want all the time.
 Shouldn’t I practice my own principles and stop my own impulse buying?